-The following helps guide you through ethical decision making when the issue may seem 'grey'.
+The flow chart on the next page helps guide you through ethical decision making when the issue may seem 'grey'.

 If you can answer 'NO' to any of these questions, you probably have an ethical issue and you should discuss it with your manager.
 If the answer is 'don't know' you need to seek advice.